SinnottTM/codeclan_w5_vet_management_project/README.md

 -----------------------------------------------------------------------------

-### To use this app, you must perform the following steps...
+### To use this app, you must perform the following steps

 **Clone this repo:**

  Use Git to create a git folder and clone the repo to there.

 **Create the database:**

  Createdb kaiju_vets_database

 **Create the database tables:**

  psql -d vet_db -f db/kaiju_vets_database.sql

 **Populate the database (console.py is pre-set tp perform this action):**

  python3 console.py

 **Run the app (please ensure you have uploaded flask beforehand):**

  Flask run

 -----------------------------------------------------------------------------

 *I hope you enjoy and remember, I am still very much learning!*